guptagroupstm/MacroQueue/README.md

 ## Acknowledgements

+MacroQueue was built by Brad Goff as part of the Gupta Group in the physics department at The Ohio State University.
+Visit our group’s website here: https://u.osu.edu/guptagroup/.

 This work was primarily supported by the Department of Energy (DOE) Basic Energy Sciences under Grant No. DE-SC0016379.

 ## License